sighalt/logdecorator/README.md

 If you want to know more about the intentions behind logdecorator check out my [blog post](https://www.sighalt.de/remove-visual-noise-of-logging-code-by-using-decorators.html).

+## Update: logdecorator==2.0

+Thanks to all dependants :) I just released a new version of logdecorator (2.0).
+You can checkout the changes at my [blog](https://www.sighalt.de/a-new-logdecorator-version-is-available-o.html).

 ## Installation

 Installation is as easy as it can get: